 The Problem With Unclear Commercial Leases

 This dispute between the landlord and the tenant centered on the placement of cell phone tower equipment in the proximity of the tenant’s leased premises.
 The landlord was trying to get additional revenue so he agreed to lease a portion of the property to a wireless carrier for their placement of a cell phone tower.
-The wireless carrier needed to house some of its equipment in the basement of the building at the property.
+Furthermore, the wireless carrier needed to house some of its equipment in the basement of the building at the property.
 The landlord agreed to this, but now this retail tenant was claiming this space as a part of its leased premises which made it off-limits to the landlord.

 The Yellowstone Injunction